Red River College Polytechnic: History

+The College’s origins are traced back to the Industrial Vocational Training School which opened on October 9, 1938, with a handful of courses and 450 students.
+It was established to provide vocational training to unskilled and unemployed youth during the Great Depression.

+In 1942, the school moved to a larger facility in a former Ford Motor Company assembly plant to accommodate its growing enrollment, especially as it began offering technical training to servicemen during World War II.
+In 1948, it changed its name becoming the Manitoba Technical Institute.

 In 1963, the Notre Dame campus was built and the college name was changed to the Manitoba Institute of Technology (MIT).
 Half the campus was an arts and science complex, operating under the separate name Manitoba Institute of Applied Arts (MIAA).
-The two halves consolidated to a single name: Red River Community College (RRCC) in 1969, and in 1998 "Community" was dropped, giving rise to the current RRC Polytech.
+The two halves consolidated to a single name: Red River Community College (RRCC) in 1969.
+In 1998, it was renamed to "Red River College of Applied Arts, Science, and Technology", or Red River College.

 In 2004, the Princess Street Campus was built in Downtown Winnipeg, with a large focus on multimedia design, computer technology, and the popular Creative Communications program, which prepares students for careers in advertising, journalism, media production, and public relations.

 In 2011, the Princess Street Campus was renamed to the Roblin Centre in honour of former Manitoba Premier Duff Roblin.
 The Roblin Centre, together with the Paterson GlobalFoods Institute is now known as the Exchange District Campus.

-On July 4, 2012, RRC Polytech discontinued over the air broadcasting of student radio station 92.9 Kick FM after nearly 10 years of broadcasting, due to a campus radio policy change by the Canadian Radio-television and Telecommunications Commission (CRTC).
+On July 4, 2012, the college discontinued over the air broadcasting of student radio station 92.9 Kick FM after nearly 10 years of broadcasting, due to a campus radio policy change by the Canadian Radio-television and Telecommunications Commission (CRTC).

+In 2021, the school rebranded from Red River College to Red River College Polytechnic, in line with plans to modernize apprenticeships and expand into applied research and hands-on learning.
+That same year the Exchange District Campus was expanded with the completion of the Manitou a bi Bii daziigae innovation centre.